Please note that differences in number of speakers per session is due to the use of various session formats (roundtable, panel, interviews, etc.)

 Objectives

-This parallel session studied and discussed the diverse ways culture conceptualizes sustainable cities.
-Through case studies about the role of culture in sustainable development strategies and programmes, participants learned and reflected on how to promote culture as a central dimension of local policies.
-Identification of universal features of sustainable cities were attempted, and the question of the possible cultural characteristics of sustainable cities was raised: are there universal cultural values and can they be associated with the concept of sustainable cities?
-Furthermore, this session promoted the role of culture as a central dimension of local policies through the dissemination and implementation of agenda 21 for culture and through case studies and sharing of good practices, notably with a focus on the Cultural Capitals of Europe.
+This parallel session studies and discusses the diverse ways culture conceptualizes sustainable cities.
+Through case studies about the role of culture in sustainable development strategies and programmes, participants learn and reflect on how to promote culture as a central dimension of local policies.
+Identification of universal features of sustainable cities is attempted, and the question of the possible cultural characteristics of sustainable cities is raised: are there universal cultural values and can they be associated with the concept of sustainable cities?
+Furthermore, this session promotes the role of culture as a central dimension of local policies through the dissemination and implementation of agenda 21 for culture and through case studies and sharing of good practices, notably with a focus on the Cultural Capitals of Europe.

 Methodology

-Following an introduction into the topic of the session, speakers shared comments, experience and good practices by contributing to an interactive discussion in a talk-show style discussion (interviews).
+Following an introduction into the topic of the session, speakers share comments, experience and good practices by contributing to an interactive discussion in a talk-show style discussion (interviews).

 Contributors

-Renaud Denuit, Adviser to the Director for Culture, Multilingualism and Communication DG Education and Culture European Commission (Presentation_EN)
+Renaud Denuit, Advisor to the Director, DG Education and Culture, European Commission, Belgium

-Rapporteur: Florent le Duc, Adviser for the Metropolitan Urban Community of Dunkerque, and Björn Grönholm, Head of Secretariat, Union of the Baltic Cities – Commission on Environment
+Rapporteur: Björn Grönhol, Head of Secretariat, Union of the Baltic Cities – Commission on Environment

 Organised by the Union of Baltic Cities (UBC) and the Metropolitan Council of Dunkerque, in association with Umea